Jedaian/natural-disaster-pipeline/README.md

 This will:
 - Consume messages from both Redpanda topics
-- Parse CSV (fires) and JSON (earthquakes)
+- Parse CSV (fires) and JSON (earthquakes) with robust data cleaning
+- Handle special characters and newlines in NASA FIRMS data using `from_csv`
-- Write to Parquet files every 30 seconds
+- Write to Parquet files every 30 seconds with no compression (ARM64 compatible)
+- Partition fire data by acquisition date for efficient querying
+- Monitor and display batch statistics (record count, sample data)
+- Use watermarks to handle late-arriving data (15 min for fires, 1 min for earthquakes)
+- Maintain checkpoints for fault tolerance
 - Run continuously until you stop it (Ctrl+C)

-You should see log output showing batches being processed.
+You should see log output showing batches being processed with record counts and sample data.

 ### 6. Transform Data with dbt